LykkeCity/BCNExplorer/README.md

   *  NinjaIndexerCredentials - Connection credentials that points to Azure Table Storage with NbitCoin ninja blockchain info
   *	 AssetBalanceChanges - connection string and db name to mongodb database, which contains data about colored asset changes
   *  Authentication - open id auth options
+  * TestNet/MainNet BitcoinNetwork.
+Write 'mainnet' for MainNet, and 'testnet' for TestNet